Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/04_Cart_Module.md

 - **Solution:** Create members first using the Member module, and ensure member_ids belong to you.

 ### Issue: "Couple plan requires exactly 2 members"
-- **Solution:** Ensure you provide exactly 2 member_ids for couple products, 1 for single, and 4 for family.
+- **Solution:** Ensure you provide exactly 2 member_ids for couple products, 1 for single, and 3-4 for family (3 mandatory + 1 optional).

+### Issue: "Address count mismatch"
+- **Solution:** Provide either 1 shared address or a number of addresses matching the member count.
+For example, 2 members need either 1 address or 2 addresses.

+### Issue: "Address(es) [X, Y] not found or does not belong to you"
+- **Solution:** Ensure all address IDs exist and belong to you.
+Create addresses first using the Address module.

 ### Issue: "One or more members are already in your cart for a different product"
 - **Solution:** Remove the member from the other product in cart first, or use different members.

-### Issue: "This product with the same members and address is already in your cart"
+### Issue: "This product with the same members is already in your cart"
 - **Solution:** Update the quantity of existing cart item instead of adding duplicate.
+Note: Address differences are ignored when checking for duplicates.

 ### Issue: "Cart item not found"
 - **Solution:** Ensure the cart_item_id exists and belongs to you.
 Use "View Cart" to get valid cart_item_ids.